The Principals

 And that’s what consensus looks like.

-“Okay,” says a pleasant tenor voice.
+“Okay,” says a pleasant tenor.

-A raster inches down from the top of the screens displaying topography.
-This is not first stage material.
-It’s been shaped with deliberate intention.
+This is not what Denny calls ‘first stage’ material.
+It has been shaped with deliberate intention, and set.
 I notice my mouth is open and shut it.

-“Hey, Eric,” Benn says.
-“I didn’t know you were on or I would have said ‘Hi’ before.”
+Benn pipes up.
+“Hey, Eric, I didn’t know you were on or I would have said ‘hey’ before.”

 “How’s it going in there, buddy?”